squinkylabs/SqHarmony/docs/visualizer.md

 - C minor Ninth : C, E flat, [G], B flat, D
 - C mM Ninth : C, E flat, [G], B, D

+Note that all recognized chords have a perfect fifth, and ninth chords are only recognized if the 9th is a major second.

 ### CV I/O

 V/Oct: Polyphonic pitch input that follows the VCV standards.
 This is the main input.